How Does Dekton Compare To Quartz For Countertops?

 Benefits of Quartz

-So why do people choose quartz?
+So, why do people choose quartz?
 Well, there’s the fact that it looks lovely for a start!
 Available in a variety of neutral and monochrome tones, its natural shine and sparkle lift any room.
 The patterning tends to be more regular than natural stones, making it more versatile to use.
-It’s both stain and heat resistant, which comes down to the engineering process in which resin is integrated into the surface.
-This feature makes the countertop non-porous too.
-The practical benefits of this are that it provides a very hygienic kitchen surface with very low maintenance requirements.
+It’s both stain and heat-resistant, thanks to the engineering process that integrates resin into its surface, rendering the countertop non-porous.
+The practical benefits include a hygienic kitchen surface with very low maintenance requirements.
+For those who Dekton compare to Quartz for countertops, quartz remains a standout option for its durability, ease of care, and timeless beauty.

 Benefits of Dekton